Gittykrsh/weather-app/README.md

 ---

-## 🙌 Thanks!
+## 📜 License

+This project is open-source and free to use for learning or demo purposes.

+---

-Made with ❤️ using Python & Tkinter
+## Made with ❤️ by Shakyasimha Das.